YRNA's core mandate is patient safety and public protection.

 and with a remedial rather than punitive focus.

 YRNA recognizes the fact that there has been a history of colonial bias and privilege within Canadian society and in particular in the health care systems that have not made these systems safe or welcoming for too many segments of our society.
 In particular First Nations, Inuit and Metis communities have been adversely affected.
 YRNA is committed to reconciliation, humility and safety for all.
-We recognize that historic and current privilege requires that we seek the wisdom and counsel of First Nations communities, elders, elected and traditional leaders to help guide us.
+We recognize that historic and current privilege requires that we seek the wisdom and counsel of First Nations communities, elders, elected and traditional leaders to help guide us on our journey towards cultural safety and to be a more humble organization.
+One of the steps the Board has taken on this journey is to adopt a Cultural Safety Practice Standard which all Nurse Practitioners and Registered Nurses are obliged to follow.